lifaon74/rx-dom/examples/how-rx-dom-works.md

 - `createReactiveTextNode($.remaining)`: creates a Text node which content comes from the observable `$.remaining`

-Moreover, the nodes are not directly injected into the DOM using the well known `document.appendChild` but using `nodeAppendChild` instead.
-This provides a faster *connected* / *disconnected* detection for the different nodes, than a more traditional `connectedCallback` for example.
+Moreover, the nodes are not directly injected into the DOM using the well known `document.appendChild` but using `nodeAppendChild` instead:

+- faster *connected* / *disconnected* detection for the different nodes, than the more traditional `connectedCallback`.
+- better minification (object's properties cannot be mangled, but function's names can)
+- independent of the context (may work on nodejs without touching the compiled code)